d4vinder/HP-zBookPro-G1-macOS-Catalina/README.md

 4. Download Catalina on your Mac from the Apple AppStore.
 It will download to your Applications folder as 'Install macOS Catalina.app'

-5. Open Terminal and type the following command, without the quotes:
+5. Open Terminal and type the following command:

-'sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/Install \macOS \Catalina —nointeraction’
+***sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/Install \macOS \Catalina —nointeraction

 You will be prompted for your password to the Macintosh, enter this then hit 'Enter'.
 You will prompted for a ‘y’ confirmation prior to formatting your USB drive.
 Wait until the process completes, it will take several minutes.